mitsuba-renderer/enoki/docs/basics.rst

 .. note::

     The next few sections will introduce the basics of Enoki in the context of vectorization for CPUs.
-GPUs and automatic differentiation are covered later in the sections on :ref:`CUDAArray <cuda>` and :ref:`DiffArray <autodiff>`.
+Later sections will discuss vectorization via :ref:`GPU arrays <cuda>` and :ref:`Automatic differentiation <autodiff>`.
+    It is recommended that you read this section even if you are mainly interested in the latter two topics.

 Static arrays
 -------------